-- When a player accidentally receives extraneous information about a board he is playing or has yet to play, as by looking at the wrong hand; by overhearing calls, results or remarks; by seeing cards at another table; or by seeing a card belonging to another player at his own table before the auction begins (see also Law 13A), the Director should be notified forthwith, preferably by the recipient of the information. - 2.
-If the Director considers that the information would likely interfere with normal play he may, before any call has been made: - (a) adjust the players' positions at the table, if the type of contest and scoring permit, so that the player with information about one hand will hold that hand; - (b) if the form of competition allows of it order the board redealt for those contestants; - (c) allow completion of the play of the board standing ready to award an adjusted score if he judges that the extraneous information affected the result; - (d) award an adjusted score (for team play see Law 86B). - 3.
+- When a player accidentally receives extraneous information about the current board or a board yet to be played, as by looking at the wrong hand; by overhearing calls, results or remarks; by seeing cards at another table; or by seeing a card belonging to another player at the table before the auction begins (see also Law 13A), the Director should be notified forthwith, preferably by the recipient of the information. - 2.
+If the information would likely interfere with normal play in the Director's judgement, before any call has been made, the Director may: - (a) adjust the players' positions at the table, if the type of contest and scoring permit, so that the player with information about one hand will hold that hand; - (b) if the form of competition allows it order the board redealt for those contestants; - (c) allow completion of the play of the board standing ready to award an adjusted score if judging that the extraneous information affected the result; - (d) award an adjusted score (for team play see Law 86B). - 3.
 If such extraneous information is received after the first call in the auction has been made and before completion of the play of the board the Director proceeds as in 2(c) or 2(d) above.